-In June 2013 the Company entered into a non-binding proposal agreement with a third party to sell a 100% interest in the Jersey and Emerald Properties.
-Under the terms of the agreement the third party has a 90-day due diligence period (until September 2013).
+In June 2013, the Company entered into a non-binding proposal agreement with a third party to sell a 100% interest in the Jersey and Emerald Properties.
 The Company received a \$50,000 deposit.
-50% of the deposit is refundable should the third party terminate the agreement for reasonable cause and 100% of the deposit is refundable should the Company terminate the agreement.
+The final terms of the agreement are under negotiation.